 United Kingdom: Book Industry Communication (BIC) is based in the U.K. and was organized and is sponsored by The Publishers Association, The Booksellers Association, The Library Association, and The British Library to develop and promote standards for electronic commerce and communication in the book and serials industry.
 It helps maintain ONIX for the European and international communities.

-United States: The Book Industry Study Group, Inc. (BISG) currently maintains ONIX for the US publishing industry.
+United States: Our organization maintains ONIX for the U.S. publishing industry.
 As a membership-supported, not-for-profit research organization comprised of several sectors from the publishing community, its goal is to provide accurate and current research information about the industry for its members and others.